 The case for hiring Mike McCarthy to the Chicago Bears right now

+The case for the Chicago Bears to hire Mike McCarthy right now

 Hours away from being a true free agent, former head coach of the Dallas Cowboys and one-time Super Bowl champion with the Green Bay Packers Mike McCarthy will be in Halas Hall to interview for the Chicago Bears open head coaching job.

-A week ago, Cowboys owner Jerry Jones denied requests to interview McCarthy, but after a mutual parting of ways, McCarthy will now take interviews as he pleases and Chicago is his first stop.
+A week ago, Cowboys owner Jerry Jones denied requests to interview McCarthy.
+However, after a mutual parting of ways, McCarthy will now take interviews as he pleases, and Chicago is his first stop.
 Though he is not the most popular candidate this offseason (that honor belongs to Ben Johnson by a country mile), he is indisputably one of the most qualified head coaching candidates currently available.

 This makes for an intriguing dilemma for the Chicago Bears.
-Presumably they have Ben Johnson has their top target, but they can't interview him in-person or offer him a job until the Lions' season is over.
-And with the way Detroit has been playing, that might not be until February.
+Presumably, they have Ben Johnson as their top target, but they can't interview him in person or offer him a job until the Lions' season ends.
+And with how Detroit has been playing, that might not be until February.
 Can GM Ryan Poles and team president Kevin Warren afford to wait that long before hiring their next head coach?

 When hiring a head coach, time is of the essence.

 Even though it's the NFL offseason, when a new head coach is hired, his work begins immediately.
-He has to evaluate the current staff and decide who, if anyone, he wants to keep.
+He must evaluate the current staff and decide who, if anyone, he wants to keep.
 He must hire coordinators and new staffers.
-He has to bring over a playbook and scheme he wants to implement.
-Then he must evaluate the roster with his coordinators and decide who can go and who is essential.
+He must bring over a playbook and scheme he wants to implement.
+Then, he must evaluate the roster with his coordinators and decide who can go and who is essential.

 And all these evaluations and decisions must be done before free agency begins in March, followed swiftly by the NFL Draft in April.
 That's a lot to do in not a lot of time, especially if the new head coach can't even join his team until roughly a month before free agency starts.